hchyang/PSiTE/README.md

 All of the parameters under genome section have to be specified in the configure file.
-The snv\_rate/cnv\_rate/length in the genome section, is the sum of those values of each chromosome.
+The snv\_rate/cnv\_rate/length in the genome section, is the sum of those values of all chromosomes.
 The parental and the name of each chromosome should be quoted to make them in the type of string.

 #### 2.2.2 Output files

 ##### SNVs file (-S/--snv)

 This file contains the frequency information of simulated SNVs.
-It contains six columns.
+There are six columns in this file.
 - **chr**:         the chromosome of SNVs
 - **pos**:         the position (0-based) of SNVs
 - **form**:        the form of SNVs (0/1/2)
 - **true\_freq**:  the true frequency of alternative allele across the cell population
-- **total\_dp**:    the simulated total coverage of tumor and normal cells at the position of SNV.
+- **sim\_dp**:     the simulated total coverage of tumor and normal cells in the tumor sample at the position of SNV
 - **sim\_freq**:   the observed frequency of alternative allele across the cell population

+P.S.
+Do not mix the information of simulated depth and frequency here up with the coverage and frequency of simulated short reads.
+They are two independent processes.

 ##### CNVs file (-V/--cnv)

 This file contains the information of simulated CNVs.
-It contains five columns.
+There are five columns in this file.
 - **chr**:         the chromosome of CNVs
 - **start**:       the start position of CNVs (0-based, inclusive)
 - **end**:         the end position of CNVs (0-based, exclusive)
 - **copy**:        the copy changes of CNVs
 - **carrier**:     the number of tumor cells in the sample carring the CNVs

 ##### CNV profile file (--cnv\_profile)

 This file contains the CNV profile across each chromosome.
-It contains four columns.
+There are four columns in this file.
 - **chr**:         the chromosome of regions
 - **start**:       the start position of regions (0-based, inclusive)
 - **end**:         the end position of regions (0-based, exclusive)
 - **local\_cp**:   the copy number of the local region

 ##### Nodes variants file (-N/--nodes\_vars)

-phylovar can output the variants (SNVs/CNVs) occured on the branch leading to each node.
-There are five columns in this file:
+`phylovar` can output the variants (SNVs/CNVs) occured on the branch leading to each node.
+There are six columns in this file:
 - **node**:        the id of nodes (we name each node in the format 'nodeXXX', in which XXX is an integer starting from 1)
 - **chr**:         the chromosome of the variant
+- **hap**:         the haplotype the variant locates in
 - **start**:       the start position of the variant (0-based, inclusive)
 - **end**:         the end position of the variant (0-based, exclusive)
 - **var**:         the type of the variant.
 0/1/2: SNV, -1: deletion, +int: amplification

 ##### Variants tree file (-T/--vars\_tree)

-phylovar can output a [NHX
+`phylovar` can output a [NHX
 file](https://sites.google.com/site/cmzmasek/home/software/forester/nhx) with
 each node's id and all variants attached.
-The variants are encoded in the form of 'chr#start#end#var'.
+The variants are encoded in the form of 'chr#hap#start#end#var'.
 As the 'var' cloumn in nodes variants file, 0/1/2 stand for SNV, -1 stands for deletion and +int stands for amplification.

 ##### SNV genotype file (--snv\_genotype)

 This file contains the snv\_genotype of each tumor cell at SNV loci.
 Each SNV has one record.
-The first column is the coordinate of the SNV.
-Subsequently, there is one column for each tumor cell.
-The snv\_genotype is in the form of ‘M:N’.
+The first two column are the coordinate of the SNV.
+Subsequently, there is one column for each tumor cell, which encodes the genotype of each tumor cells.
+The snv genotype is in the form of ‘M:N’.
 M denotes the number of alternative allele and N denotes the number of reference allele.
+- **chr**:         the chromosome of SNVs
+- **pos**:         the position (0-based) of SNVs
+- **form**:        the form of SNVs (0/1/2)
+- **cell1**:       the genotype of cell 1
+- **cell2**:       the genotype of cell 2
+- **...**:         ...

 ##### Individual CNVs file (--ind\_cnvs)

 This file contains the CNVs on each parental copy of each single cell in the sample.
-There are five columns in this file:
+There are six columns in this file:

     #cell parental  start     end       copy
     1       0       7912422   7930111   2